“After eight seasons, get ready for something NEW.”

 I remember seeing that tagline on the then-SciFi Channel nearly sixteen years ago.
 Stargate SG-1, my favorite TV show, was entering its ninth season.
 And although I was upset that Richard Dean Anderson was leaving, I was still excited to see what this new season would bring.

-At first, 11-year-old me had a hard time with the “new” SG-1.
+At first, 11-year-old me had a hard time with the “new” Stargate SG-1.
 It had new characters, more innuendo, and a slightly darker tone than what had come before.
-But in the midst of all this change, there was one new thing I loved: the new leader of the team, Lieutenant Colonel Cameron Mitchell.
+But in the midst of all this change, there was one new thing I loved: the new leader of the team, Lt.
+Col. Cameron Mitchell (Ben Browder).

 He was energetic, humorous, sarcastic, and charming.
 He was pretty handy with a broadsword.
 And while he was no Jack O’Neill, he carried his own as the new lead of the series.
 Even though I was grieving the absence of one of my favorite heroes, this new guy put me, as a young fan, at ease.

 As I’ve re-watched the series multiple times, I enjoy the character more and more.
 And the reason I like him so much is because he isn’t O’Neill.
 Whether this was something that was heavily baked into the writing, an acting decision on the part of Ben Browder, or (most likely) a combination of the two, the character was truly his own.
 I think that’s why he was able to pull off the impossible task of stepping onto a beloved show, and into a beloved character’s shoes (err…boots?).

 In fact, because Mitchell was a very different character, not only was he a successful replacement for O’Neill; he was able to move the series forward in ways that O’Neill could not.